 Local Experiences and Cultural Exploration

 48.5% of people who travel do so “to open my mind to new cultures and experience”.
-With this in mind, all types of hotels, B&Bs, guest houses, and short-stay apartment complexes can take advantage.
+With this in mind, all types of hospitality businesses, B&Bs, guest houses, and short-stay apartment complexes can take advantage.
 They can align with local experience providers that complement their own.
-For instance, a hotel in the countryside may wish to partner with local companies that offer activities to do with the great outdoors.
+For instance, a a countryside hospitality venture may wish to partner with local companies that offer activities to do with the great outdoors.
 Similarly, a city centre guest house could partner with local museums, walking tour guides and so forth, to offer an all-in-one deal.
 They could also make it exclusive to their guests to make it that much more special.

 Another option is to provide such experience and cultural exploration in-house.
 This would involve more work and commitment rather than forming alliances with specialist third-party providers.
 However, it enables establishments to keep all services consistently on brand, guarantees customer experience control, and can generate more avenues for revenue.